WorldMesh: Generating Navigable Multi-Room 3D Scenes via Mesh-Conditioned Image Diffusion: Conclusion

 \section{Conclusion}

-We presented \OURS{}, a new approach that enables generating navigable multi-room 3D scenes from text by decoupling global spatial consistency from local photorealistic appearance.
-Our approach first constructs an explicit 3D mesh scaffold that captures the scene’s geometric layout and maintains spatial coherence across rooms.
-Image diffusion is then conditioned on this scaffold through its depth, object geometry, and progressively accumulated wall textures, in order to synthesize realistic appearance.
-A depth-based validation loop ensures structural fidelity.
-Our mesh-anchored generation supports consistent appearance across diverse viewpoints, ranging from close-up object views to long-range views spanning multiple rooms.
-We believe this opens a promising path towards truly environment-scale, 3D world synthesis.
+We presented \OURS{}, an approach for generating navigable multi-room 3D scenes from text by decoupling global spatial consistency from local photorealistic appearance.
+We first construct an explicit 3D mesh scaffold that captures the scene’s geometric layout and maintains spatial coherence across rooms.
+Image diffusion is then conditioned on this scaffold (through its depth, object geometry, and progressively accumulated wall textures) to synthesize realistic appearance, with a depth-based validation loop ensuring structural fidelity.
+Our mesh-anchored generation supports consistent appearance across diverse viewpoints, from close-up object views to long-range views spanning multiple rooms, opening a promising path towards truly environment-scale 3D world synthesis.